This page brings together many of Debt Camel’s articles about CCJs to answer the common worries people have:

 - if an insurance company pays the debt and they supply evidence of this.

 If you pay the CCJ over a period of a few years say, the CCJ will still remain for the rest of the six years but it will be marked as “satisfied”.
 Having a CCJ on your credit file damages your chance of getting further credit, but it is regarded as less bad if it is satisfied.
-Having any CCJs on your record, even satisfied ones, is likely to make it very hard to get a mortgage.
+Having any CCJs on your record, even ones you have paid makes it very hard to get a mortgage.

-The CCJ on your credit file is in the “public records” section – this is separate from the debt it relates to.
-So for a period your problem debt is likely to show in two places.
+The CCJ on your credit file is in the “public records” section of your credit report – this is separate from the debt it relates to.
+So your problem debt is likely to show in two places.
 The debt itself will drop off your credit file six years after the default date, this will have been before the CCJ so the debt will disappear first, then the CCJ.